Amphetamines: What Parents Need to Know

 |What It Is:

-Amphetamines are very addictive stimulants that accelerate functions in the brain and body.
+Amphetamines are very addictive stimulants.
+They speed up functions in the brain and body.
 They come in pills or tablets.
 Prescription diet pills also fall into this category of drugs.

 |Sometimes Called:||speed, uppers, dexies, bennies, hearts, truck drivers|